OCA/event/event_product/README.rst

 Event Products
 ==============

-This module extends the functionality of events and products to support combining them and allow you to have a *catalog* of events that you organize.
+This module extends the functionality of events and products allowing their combination and the organization of a catalog of events.

 Those events in your catalog can have variants, and any event can be linked to any product as long as: